Call for proposals: NordGrid Programme

-The call for proposals for the NordGrid Program is open.
+The call for proposals for the NordGrid Programme is open.
 The program is financed by Nordic Energy Research together with The Swedish Energy Agency, Innovation Fund Denmark and Business Finland…

-The call for proposals for the NordGrid Program is open.
+The call for proposals for the NordGrid Programme is open.
 The program is financed by Nordic Energy Research together with The Swedish Energy Agency, Innovation Fund Denmark and Business Finland.

 In this first call, the applicants are invited to investigate how to;

 Decrease the future digital vulnerability of the Nordic Transmission system.

 Development of modern strategies for monitoring and automatic control of the Nordic power system, moving decisions closer to real time operations, as well as big data management to support decision making and power system control and operation may offer considerable benefits to operators and end users.

 However, it may also introduce digital vulnerabilities to the systems.
 Vulnerabilities that may include the risk for power outages and other transmission system failures.

 An application may include; robust implementation of artificial intelligence, data management, human machine interaction, sector integration, or automatic restoration of power system operation in case of complete or partial blackout and finally, preparedness against possible cyber-attacks.

 In this call, we are particularly interested in applicants exploring possible solutions to the challenges outlined above.
 Solutions that can be implemented to reduce future digital vulnerability in the Nordic transmission system.

 Applicants are encouraged to develop multidisciplinary approaches addressing; technical, economical, regulatory, human, and environmental aspects.